 |Nikon D5100« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Nikon D5100|

 Both the D7000 and the Nikon D60 have been discontinued, but can regularly be found used on eBay.
 The Nikon D60 was replaced by the Nikon D5000, while the D7000 was followed by the Nikon D7100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 Review summary: Nikon D7000 vs Nikon D60

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D7000 and the Nikon D60?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D7000: